jdittrich/userNeedResearchBook/text/allURBook.md

 ### Books

 *  **Observing the User Experience : A Practitioner's Guide to User Research** by Goodman, Elizabeth ; Kuniavsky, Mike; Moed, Andrea.
 2nd Edition.
 Amsterdam: Elsevier, 2012.
 ISBN 978-0-123-84870-3 <br> *Covers multiple user research methods as well as research planning, recruiting and communicating results.
-Particulary interesting are the chapters on recruiting and analysis of qualitative data.*
+Particularly interesting are the chapters on recruiting and analysis of qualitative data.*
 * **Interviewing Users : How to Uncover Compelling Insights** by Portigal, Steve.
 1. Edition.
 New York: Rosenfeld Media, LLC, 2013.
 ISBN 978---1-9-33-82-0 <br> *As the title suggests, it’s focused on asking questions and listening to answers, but it covers additional methods as well.
 Includes lots of useful tips.*
 * **Shane, the Lone Ethnographer: A Beginner's Guide to Ethnography** by Galman, Sally Campbell.
-Lanham: Rowman Altamira, .
+Lanham: Rowman Altamira.
 ISBN 978-0-759-10344-3 <br> *Lots of the methods I described originated in ethnography.
 This book gives an hands-on and thoughtful introduction to enthography.
 Comes as a comic and is fun to read.
 Minor flaw: The lettering is a bit obscure*
 * **Successful Qualitative Research : A Practical Guide for Beginners** by Clarke, Victoria; Braun, Virginia: .
 New..
 London: SAGE, 2013.
 ISBN 978-1-847-87581-5 <br> *This book is aimed at  aspiring academic researchers.
 Hands-on but covers the underlying (social science) theory as well.
 It inspired much of the analysis section in this book.
 Interesting for those who want to know more about doing thorough analysis of data (using the method of »Thematic Analysis«) *
 * **Rapid Contextual Design : A How-to Guide to Key Techniques for User-centered Design**by Holtzblatt, Karen; Wendell, Jessamyn Burns; Wood, Shelley.
 Amsterdam: Elsevier, 2005.
 ISBN 978-0-123-54051-5 <br> *Describes a collection of methods for user research.
 It is aimed at bigger teams (with time and money, I assume).
 However, its mentioned here since the idea of grouping data as core activity of data analysis is from it.*

 ### Examples